opencybersecurityalliance/stix-shifter/OVERVIEW.md

 '[{"sourceip": "192.0.2.0", "filename": "someFile.exe", "sourceport": "0123", "username": "root"}]' --stix-validator
 ```

 The `--stix-validator` flag at the end will run validation on the returned STIX objects to ensure they conform to the STIX 2 standard.
+Alternatively, `'{ "stix_validator": true }'` can be passed in at the end as an options dictionary.

 ## Transmit